 One of the best luxury hotels near Innsbruck can be found in Sölden, which is slightly farther away from Innsbruck (hence the position as number 3) but remains a brilliant choice.
 The only place to stay in Solden is the 5 star Das Central which has been beautifully refurbished and is a true luxury hotel.
 The 5 star Das Central hotel sits up a side street near the main street of Sölden.

-The decor within the hotel is modern pine with swish bathrooms and superbly comfortable beds and incredible food.
+The hotel’s decor is modern pine with swish bathrooms and superbly comfortable beds, and incredible food.
 At 1368m of altitude, this snowsure resort offers early and late season snow in Austria’s largest glacier areas.

 The town of Sölden is not nearly as pretty as Lech or Gstaad, but once you get out of the main street, you will discover mountain streams and pretty fields which look like they are straight out of “Heidi”.

 Our tip is to request one of their refurbished rooms which face the front of the hotel.
-These rooms are south facing and offer sunshine which streams in through the floor to ceiling windows throughout the day.
+These rooms are south facing and offer sunshine, which streams through the floor to ceiling windows throughout the day.
 The decor is modern pine with swish bathrooms and superbly comfortable beds.
 This hotel encourages families and rewards little ones with fun touches like a furry bedtime chicken at turndown.

 The hotel also has a great pool area with lots of bubble features, and best of all, there is a gondola shuttle that takes guests directly to and from the bottom of the main gondolas every 5 minutes or so, which means no waiting around.

 Das Central In Sölden is a member of our Near Far Collection which means that when you can book a room via our luxury travel concierge you get brilliant extra benefits at no extra cost.
 Our exclusive benefits at Das Central In Sölden include free parking (in the underground car park), room upgrade (if available), €35 EUR SPA voucher per room, early check-in & late check-out (if available).